softwaremill/bootzooka/README.md

 ## How to run

 To run application, simply clone the source code, enter the directory and type _./run.sh_ or _run.bat_ depends on your OS, navigate your web browser to http://localhost:8080/ and start using the application.
+By default application is using in-memory queue and dummy e-mail sender.

 ## How to execute tests